Moving up to secondary school

 When will I receive my child's secondary school offer?

-If you applied before 31 December 2018, using a paper form, we will post you a letter on 1 March 2019.
+If you applied before 31 December 2020, using a paper form and provided an email address we will email you, otherwise we will post you a letter on 1 March 2021.

 All other parents will receive their child's offer by email on 1 March as well as being able to view the outcome of the application online from this date.